 Table 4.3.
-E format for data files
+E-format for data files

 Prime Geotab

-Ε 01 E+01
+E 01 E+01

-Ε 03 E+03
+E 03 E+03

 E-01 E-01

-In Geotab, each method is stored in its own table.
+In Geotab, each measuring method is stored in its own table under the subject BHGPHYS.
 Each method also has two flyleaf tables.
-The first contains background data about the measurement, date, field crew etc, while the second can be used to comment a specific section in the borehole.
+The first contains background data about the measurement, do field crew etc, while the second can be used to comment a specific section in the borehole.
 The tables are listed in Table 4.4.

 Table 4.4.
-Geophysical borehole logging tables in Geotab.
+Geophysical borehole logging tables in Geotab